mshubhankar/DPMeasures/README.md

 # DPMeasures
 The codebase contains code for the paper "Computing Inconsistency Measures Under Differential Privacy"

+## Hardware requirements

+This codebase has been tested on a MacBook Pro with an Apple M1 chip.
+The main hardware requirements are:

+- Apple Silicon (M1 or later) or equivalent CPU
+- At least 16 GB RAM recommended for large datasets
+- Sufficient disk space for storing generated graphs and results

+**Note:** The most time-consuming hardware requirement is during the graph generation step (`create_graph.py`), especially when working with larger datasets and a higher number of constraints.
+Ensure your system has adequate resources to handle these workloads efficiently.

 ## Installation

 To set up the Python environment using conda and install the required packages, follow these steps: